Accessibility at Uber

 Audio is not needed for full functionality of the Uber app.
 Assistive technology such as visible and vibrating alerts can help riders who are deaf or hard of hearing use the Uber app easily, and in-app features, such as the ability to enter destination, can facilitate non-verbal communication between the rider and driver-partner.

-Riders with ambulatory disabilities
+Riders with mobility disabilities

 We’re using technology to make transportation more accessible and reliable for riders with ambulatory disabilities.